-Excerpts from an article entitled, “MAMA, MAMA” by Professor Dovid Katz which appeared in the Algemeiner Journal June 23,2006 issue.
+Excerpts from an article entitled, “MAMA, MAMA” by Professor Dovid Katz which appeared in the Algemeiner Journal.
 This article was sent to us by Meilakh.
 The photos of Ponar were added for this printing.

 I was born in 1923.
 On June 28 I will be 82 years old.
 I lived my early years in our apartment on Kiev Street; now it is called Kovno Street (Kaunas Street in Lithuanian), not far from the Vilna Railroad Station.
 My parents were Mendel and Leah (she was called Liza in Polish) and they had a shop for cereals and grains.